Talk to a healthcare professionals 1-855-899-2873

 Hereditary prostate cancer refers to forms of cancer which appear to run in some families, that are secondary to known or unknown genetic abnormalities that are passed on from generation to generation.
 Genes are instructions that appear in every cell in your body.
 They determine how cells grow and develop.

 It is estimated that a family is at risk of hereditary prostate cancer if the following factors are present:

-two family members have received a prostate cancer diagnosis at age 55 or younger.
+- two family members have received a prostate cancer diagnosis before the age of 60.

 Could my family be affected by a form of hereditary cancer without any of these factors present?

 Yes.
 In some families who don’t have any of the corresponding factors listed above, cancer is still common.
 For example, in some cases, there is a family history of prostate cancer along with other types of cancer, such as breast or ovarian cancer, which are sometimes associated with other types of hereditary cancers.
 Geneticists who work in oncology clinics can determine your family’s probability of being affected by a hereditary form of cancer.

 What can I do if my family is affected by a form of hereditary prostate cancer?